andols-dev/caseManageMentSystem/README.md

-# Case Management System, c# .net core mvc
+# Case Management System

-This is a case management system built using C# .NET Core MVC framework.
-It allows users to manage and track cases efficiently.
-The system provides features such as case creation, assignment, status tracking, and reporting.
+Building a case management system using c# .net core mvc and sql database, with identity and Entity framework core for user management and authentication.

+The system will have two types of users: case managers and clients and three roles: admin, case manager and client.